MASILab/pyPheWAS/docs/prowas_tools.rst

 **pyProwasPipeline** is a streamlined combination of **pyProwasLookup**, **pyProwasModel**, and **pyProwasPlot**.
-If using all default values for optional arguments, it takes a group file, phenotype file, and regression type and (1) creates the feature matrix, (2) runs the regressions, and (3) saves Manhattan, Log Odds, and Volcano plots with both Bonferroni and False Discovery Rate thresholds.
+If using all default values for optional arguments, it takes a group file, phenotype file, and regression type and (1) creates the feature matrix, (2) runs the regressions, and (3) saves Manhattan, Effect Size, and Volcano plots with both Bonferroni and False Discovery Rate thresholds.
 All intermediate files are saved with the ``postfix`` argument appended to the file name.